 - It usually takes months for a habit to become automatic.
 One study by Lally et al (2009) found that it takes about 66 days on average to form a new habit like going for a daily run or eating a piece of fruit each day.
 They also found that missing one opportunity to perform the habit behaviour did not materially affect the habit formation process.

-If you found this article helpful, you might want to check out this video on psychology hacks to help make your resolutions stick.
+If you found the above points helpful, you might want to watch this video below to help make your resolutions stick.

 Good luck and have a Happy New Year from all of us at Keeping Well BLMK!
 Remember, Keeping Well is here to support you with your wellbeing goals.
 Please get in touch if you would like support.